keithalpichi/keithalpichi.github.io/src/data/articles/2019-08-03-aws-quick-start.md

 ### Create a Non-Root User

 Now that you know the basics of IAM, create another IAM user for yourself to use.
 Provide this user the minimum necessary IAM permissions to perform the tasks you need to perform.
 If you'd like, grant this user the [AdministratorAccess](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_job-functions.html#jf_administrator) policy to receive administrative privileges.
-If for some reason this user gets compromised, use the root user to manage this users permissions or delete the user and start fresh.
+If for some reason this user gets compromised you can always use the root user to take action.

 ## Take Advantage of the [Free-Tier](https://aws.amazon.com/free/) Offering
 AWS offers some services for free forever, for a free-trial, and for the first 12-months of signing up.
 As a new user make sure to take advantage of all of these offerings, especially those that expire within 12 months.